GreenPG/ObsidianVault/inbox/2024-07-16_Python_logging.md

 The basicConfig() method can be used to configure a bunch of feature of logging.
 It must be called before any logging method if you want this config to be applied.

 ## Logging to a file
-You precise a file to record your logs providing a file path with the `filename` parameter.
+You precise a file to record your logs providing a file path with the `pathname` parameter, or just a file name to `filename` parameter.
 The encodage can be precise with they `encoding` parameter.
 ```logging.basicConfig(filename='file_path', encoding='encodage)```

 ## Logging variable data